Are you looking for no carb meals? Here's my guide to staying as close to zero net carbs as possible!

 A well-balanced low carb diet is a successful way of losing weight for many people.
 But a zero carb diet also works for some people – even though it rules out all fruit and vegetables.
 Check out my recent posts that compare carb counts for low carb vegetables and low carb fruits – some of the vegetables are REALLY low, but not strictly zero.

 You might also find my list of 43 Zero Carb Foods helpful – especially as it comes with a handy printable!
-Oh, and a while ago I attempted my first Zero Carb Day – I’ve learned a lot since then about the best ways to cut the carbs out completely.
-Plus I’ve also just released a guide to Carb Free Foods, too!
+Oh, and a while ago I attempted my first Zero Carb Day – I've learned a lot since then about the best ways to cut the carbs out completely.
+Plus I've also just released a guide to Carb Free Foods and Carb Free Chips, too!

 So the goal is to turn those ingredients into a meal.
 Easy, yes?
 As you probably know, low carb diets are NOT about going hungry.
 Let's take an example.
 A filet mignon steak, some wilted baby spinach, some butter, and a splash of cream.
 Carb count: 0.8g net (based on 5 oz steak (zero carb), one cup of baby spinach (0.4g net when measured raw), butter (zero carb), 1 tbs heavy cream (0.4g net), salt and pepper).

-It’s not zero, but it’s pretty low.
-So let’s try to get even lower!
+It's not zero, but it's pretty low.
+So let's find food with no carbs and try to get even lower!

 How about you need a quick lunch – or even breakfast?
 Grab some deli chicken or turkey, and add some bacon, lettuce, and mayo, then roll it all up together.
 You can see that my turkey slices tore a little, but it was still delicious!
 Carb count: 0.7g net (based on two slices of turkey, two slices of bacon, a few pieces of chopped lettuce and a tablespoon of mayo).